Jack DeJohnette: Early life and musical beginnings

 DeJohnette played R&B, hard bop, and avant-garde music in Chicago.
 He led his own groups in addition to playing with Richard Abrams, Roscoe Mitchell and other eventual core members of the Association for the Advancement of Creative Musicians (founded in 1965).
 DeJohnette also occasionally played drums for the Sun Ra Arkestra, and later in New York.
 He graduated from Chicago Vocational School in 1961, by which time he was well-known in the city's jazz clubs.
-One night when John Coltrane and his quintet were playing a residency at a club, the drummer was late back for the final set and DeJohnette sat in for three numbers to cover for him.
+One night when John Coltrane and his quintet were playing a residency at a club, Elvin Jones was late back for the final set and DeJohnette sat in for three numbers to cover for him.

 In 1966, DeJohnette moved to New York City, where he became a member of the Charles Lloyd Quartet, a band that recognized the influence of rock and roll on jazz.
 In Lloyd's group DeJohnette first encountered pianist Keith Jarrett, who would work extensively with him throughout his career.
 He collaborated with Jarrett for almost 40 years.

 DeJohnette left the group in early 1968, citing Lloyd's deteriorating "flat" playing as his reason for leaving.
 Lloyd's band was where DeJohnette received international recognition for the first time, but during his early years in New York he also worked with other groups, including Jackie McLean, Abbey Lincoln, Betty Carter, and Bill Evans.
 He joined Evans' trio in 1968, the same year the group headlined the Montreux Jazz Festival and produced the album Bill Evans at the Montreux Jazz Festival.
 In November 1968, DeJohnette worked briefly with Stan Getz and his quartet, which led to his first recordings with Miles Davis.